Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Research Goal and Methods

 \textbf{Approach.} To provide a comprehensive answer to our RQs, we need to do the following. \begin{itemize} \item get a \textit{representative set of papers} that we can use as a basis to inject various adversarial prompts.
 We will take \textit{rejected} papers submitted to the ICLR and which have an arXiv version that matches that available on OpenReview, i.e., the submission platform of ICLR (the complete list of papers is in Table~\ref{tab:arxiv-openreview} in the Appendix~\ref{app:extra}).
 This is a valid choice: for the \texttt{Exploit} use-case, we want to test if the LLM provides an output that is favorable---and using a ``rejected'' paper increases the likelihood that the LLM's baseline assessment is not overwhelmingly positive.
 Whereas the \texttt{Ignore} and \texttt{Detect} use-cases are not dependent on paper's outcome.

 \item derive a \textit{set of realistic reviewing prompts} to use as input to an LLM to request a review of our set of papers.
 We will describe this process in detail §\ref{ssec:reviewing_prompts}.

 \item identify \textit{LLM-based services} that an ``honest-but-lazy'' reviewer would realistically use.
 Hence, such services should { \textit{(i)}}~be free to use; { \textit{(ii)}}~be popular---increasing the chances that the reviewer would use them over other less well-known solutions; and { \textit{(iii)}}~provide direct interaction with a submitted PDF (e.g., the reviewer would not want to submit just the text, which is a time-consuming process and may also lead to information loss w.r.t. the full paper).
 We will use: GPT-4o, GPT-o3, Gemini-2.5-flash, Claude Sonnet 4---which, as of July 2025, meet all of these requirements (e.g.,~\cite{shakudo2025top}).
+We will also use GPT-5.2 in a follow-up experiment carried out in February 2026.